home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 ### How to use discovery messages

-When MQTT discovery is set up, and a device or service sends a discovery message, an MQTT entity, tag or device automation will set up directly after receiving the message.
+When MQTT discovery is set up, and a device or service sends a discovery message, an MQTT entity, tag, or device automation will be set up directly after receiving the message.
-When Home Assistant is restarting, discovered MQTT items with a unique ID will be unavailable till a new discovery messages is received.
-Other MQTT items without a unique will not be added at startup.
+When Home Assistant is restarting, discovered MQTT items with a unique ID will be unavailable until a new discovery message is received.
+MQTT items without a unique ID will not be added at startup.
-So a device or service using MQTT discovery must make sure a configuration message is offered after the `mqtt` integration has been (re)started.
+So a device or service using MQTT discovery must make sure a configuration message is offered after the **MQTT** integration has been (re)started.
 There are 2 common approaches to make sure the discovered items are set up at startup:

-1. Using Birth and Will messages to trigger
+1. Using Birth and Will messages to trigger setup
 2. Using retained messages

-Finally, it is a best practice to publish your device or services availability status.
+Finally, it is a best practice to publish your device or service availability status.

 #### Use the Birth and Will messages to trigger discovery

-When the `mqtt` integrations is starting up, a birth message is published at `homeassistant/status` by default.
+When the **MQTT** integration starts, a birth message is published at `homeassistant/status` by default.
 A device or service connected to the shared `mqtt` broker can subscribe to this topic and use an `online` message to trigger discovery messages.
 See also the [birth and last will messages](/integrations/mqtt/#birth-and-last-will-messages) section.
-After the configs have been published the state topics will need an update, so they need to be republished.
+After the configs have been published, the state topics will need an update, so they need to be republished.

 #### Using retained config messages

 An alternative method for a device or service is to publish discovery messages with a `retain` flag.
-This will make sure discovery messages are replayed when the `mqtt` integration connects to the broker.
+This will make sure discovery messages are replayed when the **MQTT** integration connects to the broker.
-After the configs have been published the state topics will need an update.
+After the configs have been published, the state topics will need an update.

 #### Using retained state messages